primer/css/docs/content/components/select-menu.md

 ## Tabs

-Sometimes you need two or more lists of items in your Select Menu, e.g. branches and tags.
-Select Menu lists can be tabbed with the addition of `.SelectMenu-tabs` above the menu.
+Sometimes you need two or more lists of items in your select menu, e.g. branches and tags.
+Select menu lists can be tabbed with the addition of `.SelectMenu-tabs` above the menu.

 ```html live
 <details class="details-reset details-overlay" open>